 - 5.2.15.
 It is noted that, as site 16 at Court Plocks is not inside nor adjacent to the settlement boundary, it would not be in accordance with the Core Strategy Policy RA2, However, conversions of existing agricultural buildings in the rural area are supported in Core Strategy Policy RA3 and RA5.
 An application for this conversion would therefore be supported by the NDP. - 5.2.16 The Site Assessment Report identified planning constraints and issues for each of the preferred sites.
-These have been noted and used to inform the criteria for each of the draft proposed site allocations in Policy A3.
+These have been noted and used to inform the criteria for each of the proposed site allocations in Policy A3.
 The Site Allocations and Settlement Boundaries are shown on Maps 2, 3, 4 and 5.
-A list of all the sites submitted and considered in the Site Assessment Report is in Appendix VI.
+A list of all the sites submitted and considered in the Site Assessment Report is published in the neighbourhood plan section of the parish council website: http://allensmore.org.uk/Neighbourhood-Development-Plan.php.